Enriques surfaces with normal K3-like coverings: Introduction

 This relies on Shioda's theory of Mordell--Weil lattices \cite{Shioda 1990} and their classification for rational elliptic surfaces by Oguiso and Shioda \cite{Oguiso; Shioda 1991}.
 The passage

 from the Frobenius pullback $X'=J^\fpb$ to a K3-like covering $X$ is the fundamental idea of the paper.
-It should be seen as a \emph{flop}, a notion coming from the minimal model program for the classification of higher-dimensional algebraic scheme.
+It should be seen as a \emph{flop}, a notion coming from the minimal model program for the classification of higher-dimensional algebraic varieties.
 Roughly speaking, it describes the passage from one minimal model to another, without changing the canonical class.

 Ekedahl, Hyland and Shepherd Barron showed in their groundbreaking paper \cite{Ekedahl; Hyland; Shepherd-Barron 2012} that for simply-connected Enriques surfaces $Y$ whose K3-like covering $X$ has only rational double points, the tangent sheaf $\Theta_{X/k}=\underline{\Hom}(\Omega^1_{X/k},\O_X)$ is locally free, in fact isomorphic to $\O_{X}\oplus\O_X$.
 We generalize this to arbitrary normal K3-like coverings.
-Indeed, the main reason for the flop $X'\leftarrow S\ra X$ is to make the tangent space trivial.
+Indeed, the main role of the flop $X'\leftarrow S\ra X$ is to make the tangent sheaf trivial.

 It turns out that in the restricted Lie algebra $\ideal g= H^0(X,\Theta_{X/k})$, each vector is $p$-closed, that is, each line is invariant under the $p$-map $x\mapsto x^{[p]}$.
 Using the correspondence between finite-dimensional restricted Lie algebras $\ideal l$ and finite height-one groups schemes $G=\Spec(U^{[p]}(\ideal l)^\vee)$, we get a rational map